2023 Solar Incentives Guide for Mount Vernon, IN - Tax Credits & Rebates

 Federal Solar Incentives

-Reaching out to your local Mount Vernon solar panel installation expert is the best way to learn more about how the ITC may apply to your situation.
+Contacting your local Mount Vernon solar panel installer is the best way to understand how the ITC applies to you.

-In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
-Homeowners can now receive a credit of 30% of the total solar system installation costs for projects started after January 1, 2022 and completed before the end of 2032.
-The percentage will then begin to decrease annually until the Clean Energy Credit expires in 2035.
-The program expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.
+In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
+Homeowners can now receive a credit equal to 30% of the total costs of solar system installation for projects that began after January 1, 2022 and will be finished by the end of 2032.
+This percentage will then begin to decrease annually until the Clean Energy Credit ends in 2035.
+Starting in 2023, the expansion to the program will also make it easier to get credit for energy storage systems.

 State & Local Solar Incentives